NikolozWDev/DevHive/README.md

 # TheDevHive 🐝 by Nikoloz Gigiashvili

 Live Website 👉 [thedevhive.onrender.com](https://thedevhive.onrender.com)
 ⚡ Note: This site is hosted on Render’s free tier, so the first load may feel slow.
-Registration/Login is disabled for public users as this project is for practicing full-stack development only.
+Registration/Login is disabled for public users as this project.

 ## Overview